 It is worth noting that national oil companies are the foundation of any oil and gas industry especially in its development.
-Thus, the National Oil Corporation of Kenya should lead in the implementation of Local Content.
+Thus, the National Oil Corporation of Kenya should lead in the implementation of Local Content in collaboration with the proposed UPRA.
 In regards to buying of equity into National Oil, the Government has an equity interest in all licenses where it has an option of participation exercised through contribution.
 Equally, as the government begins exporting oil as part of the Early Oil Pilot Scheme, it may be important to consider having a new refinery at the source.
-As revealed during the Local Content forum, the Mombasa refinery was a storage facility that was run on old
+As revealed during the Local Content forum, the Mombasa refinery was a storage facility that was run on old technology resulting in its shut down.
+Further, before setting up the new refinery, there must be competition.
+Setting up a new refinery means that it should be able to comfortably compete with other refineries so that the government is not offsetting local product cost versus imported.